 The School of Nursing has established the following guidelines for student papers that are to be written according to APA format.
 Individual courses may have additional requirements that will be given to the student in writing at the beginning of the course.
-Be sure to refer to the Publication Manual of the American Psychological Association (6th ed.) when completing your paper.
+Be sure to refer to the Publication Manual of the American Psychological Association (7th ed.) when completing your paper.
 Please note: Computer programs or typists familiar with APA format may be helpful, but, in the end, students are ultimately responsible for how papers are typed and formatted.
 You must have a basic working knowledge of APA Format to do this.
 It is important to proof and recheck your work before submitting your paper.

-- 1. Use standard $8\frac{1}{2} \times 11$ -inch white paper, not erasable paper. - 2.
+- 1. Use standard 8 1⁄2 x 11-inch white paper, not erasable or onionskin. - 2.
 Use a uniform margin of 1-inch on all sides of each page. - 3.
+Use 12-pt Times New Roman font. - 4.
+Double-space entire paper, including title page, body of paper, and reference page. - 5.
+The first page of the paper is the title page.
+The title of the paper is to be typed in upper- and lower-case letters, bolded, centered between the left and right margins, and positioned in the upper half of the page.
+The order of information on the title page is as follows: Title of paper, Author (student name), Affiliation (name of school), Course number and name, Instructor name in professional format (i.e. J. Smith, RN, Dr. J. Smith), and Assignment due date written in month, date, and year format. - 6.
+A running head is no longer required for student papers. - 7.
+Number all pages consecutively in the upper right-hand corner, starting with the title page. - 8.
+The body of the paper begins on a new page.
+Type the title of the paper, bolded, centered, and in upper and lowercase letters at the top of the page where the text begins. - 9.
 Indent each paragraph (if manual indent, use 5 spaces).
-The only exception to this is for block quotations. - 4.
-Use 12-pt Times New Roman font. - 5.
-Double-space between all headings and text lines, including reference page. - 6.
-The first page of the paper is the title page.
-The order of information on the title page is as follows: Title of paper, Course number and name, Author (student name), Institution (name of school), Date.
-The title of the paper is to be typed in upper and lower case letters centered between the left and right margins, and positioned in the upper half of the page. - 7.
-A running head (an abbreviated title) is printed at the top of the title page and written in correct case letters (example: Running head: UPPERCASE LETTERS).
-Repeat the running head on subsequent pages, positioned flush left, and omitting the words "Running head". - 8.
-Number all pages consecutively in the upper right hand corner, starting with the title page. - 9.
-Type the title of the paper, centered, in upper and lowercase letters at the top of the page where the text begins. - 10.
+The only exception to this is for block quotations. (moved from previous #3 position) - 10.
 Do not use headings unless instructed to do so.
 The text should flow, with proper use of transitions and grammar, to indicate a change in ideas or subject. - 11.
 Short quotations (fewer than 40 words) are incorporated into the text and enclosed in double quotation marks.
 Quotations greater than or equal to 40 words are displayed in a freestanding block of text with no quotation marks.
-Start the block quotation on a new line and indent the block 1/2 inch from the left margin. - 12.
+Start the block quotation on a new line and indent the block 1⁄2 inch from the left margin. - 12.
 Start the reference list on a new page.
-The word References is centered at the top of the page in upper and lower case letters. - 13.
+The word References is to be written in upper and lowercase letters, bolded, and centered at the top of the page. - 13.
 Use a hanging indent format for reference entries (the first line is flush left and subsequent lines are indented). - 14.
 Titles of journals and books are to be italicized. - 15.
 The correct order of student papers is as follows: Title page, text, and reference page. - 16.
 Do not use slang terms.
 Do not use first or second pronouns.
 Avoid use of contractions. - 17.
 Use complete sentences with subject and verb agreement except when using charts or tables. - 18.
-Refer to APA manual (6th ed.), Chapters 3 & 4 for additional guidelines on planning and writing a paper, and basic aspects of writing style.
+Refer to APA manual (7th ed.), Chapters 4, 5, & 6 for additional guidelines on writing a paper and basic aspects of writing style.

-Adapted from the American Psychological Association (2010).
+Adapted from the American Psychological Association (2020).